parallelwindfarms/byteparsing/paper/paper.md

 ## Functional parser combinators

 ## Cursor object
 Our parser works on top of a `Cursor` object that keeps track of two pointers within a buffer.
-These two pointers reference the begining and end (exclusive) of the currently selected range of data.
+These two pointers reference the beginning and the (exclusive) end of the currently selected range of data.
 Having a two-ended cursor object prevents a lot of back-tracking when parsing text that can also be captured by more primitive functions in Python, like standard string conversion routines (`float`, `int`, `datetime` functions), or regex matching.

+Additionally, the `Cursor` class can be evaluated to a boolean.
+This boolean is always `True`, unless the buffer is fully consumed (i.e., both pointers coincide at the end of the buffer).
+This allows us to comfortably loop _"to the end of the data"_ using a `while` statement.

 ## Memory mapping